AgentMC/Sao19/Translate/En/Part5.md

 "I'm sorry, but the moment I eat my pie I will be executing my connection with yours, Kirito."

-When listening to that exchange, Ronnie unexpectedly smiled and laughed.
+When listening to that exchange, Ronye unexpectedly smiled and laughed.
 Laughing, she felt like she could understand the words of Yujio.

 From that day on, with the permission of the dorm guardian those two decided to brush and polish platinum oak wooden swords from the training ground every day to heal the damage caused by training.
 It did not take a while until they become able to freely swing a wooden sword.